Adyen/adyen-commercetools/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/commercetools/commercetools-adyen-integration-notification)](https://hub.docker.com/r/commercetools/commercetools-adyen-integration-notification)

-Notification module is a publicly exposed service which receives asynchronous notifications sent by Adyen, Through notifications, Adyen provides asynchronously payment status changes like authorization, charge, or refund of the payment.
+Notification module is a publicly exposed service which receives asynchronous notifications sent by Adyen.
+Through notifications, Adyen provides asynchronously payment status changes like authorization, charge, or refund of the payment.
 The notification module will process the notification sent by Adyen and matches the commercetools payment for this notification, and modifies commercetools payment accordingly.